fordjes/sdn-labs/05B_ADVANCED.md

   `student@beachhead:~$` `sudo ovs-vsctl set port veth-bowser tag=150`

-0. Bring all the interaces up and examine the changes.
+0. Bring all the interfaces up and examine the changes.
 The following command will place the *veth-peach* interface in an UP state.

   `student@beachhead:~$` `sudo ip link set veth-peach up`